diyscif/diyscif/scif-thesis.md

-When CCTV is used to monitor a SCIF entrance for ACS purposes, the remote control device should be located within the SCIF and should be monitored/operated by indoctrinated personnel.
+When CCTV is used to monitor a SCIF entrance for ACS purposes, the remote control device should be located within the SCIF and should be monitored/operated by trained personnel.
 The cameras should provide a clear view of the SCIF entrance without enabling a viewer to observe classified information when the door is open nor external control pads or access control components that would enable them to identify PINs or access procedures.
 The CCTV communication lines should be fully located within SCIF.
 Any external communication lines should be installed to prevent tampering. [@ics-705-ts, p.
 64]